-To promote public awareness and understanding of the voter-approved CIP projects and the implementation of each.
+To promote public awareness and understanding of the CIP projects and the implementation of each.

 See the committee outline for more information.

 The committee consists of eleven members.
+All members shall be residents of the city.
 Eight of the members are two representatives from each ward and three of the members are at-large members.
 Members serve no more than two consecutive three-year terms.